Deep Stretch Yin Yoga, a gentle yet intense yoga with a cooling effect

 Click on the blue links to see the details and the location of the classes.

-In Yin yoga we do not strive to create strength or stability.
-There are hardly any standing postures.
+In Deep Stretch Yin Yoga we do not strive to create strength or stability.
+There are few standing postures.
 Most of the exercises are done close to the floor, sitting or lying down.
 Yin yoga is sometimes referred to as “Liquid Yoga”.

-In Yin yoga we gently stretch and relax the deeper layers of our muscles and our connective tissues, the fascia, tendons and ligaments.
+In Deep Stretch Yin Yoga we gently stretch and relax the deeper layers of our muscles.
+We also sollicit our connective tissues, the fascia, ligaments and tendons.
 That’s why Yin yoga postures mainly concentrate on those parts of the body where a lot of connective tissues are present: the trunc and the (upper) legs.
-The rhythm is slow, and we remain relatively long in the postures, sometimes for up to several minutes.
+The rhythm is slow, and we hold the postures for a relatively long time, sometimes for up to several minutes.
 The purpose is to let go slowly.
-Your flexibility wil gradually improve, not by active stretching, but by abandoning yourself and by feeling how your muscles and tendons little by little release their tensions to attain a deeper level of relaxation.
+Your flexibility wil gradually improve, not by active stretching, but rather by abandoning yourself and by feeling how your muscles and tendons little by little release their tensions to attain a deeper level of relaxation.